ywatanabe1989/mngs/src/mngs/gists/guideline.md

   Programming is not knowledge but a skill.
 To ride a bicycle, all you need is to ride a bicycle.

 ## Use English
-- No exceptions.
-Read, write, and think in English.
+- Read, write, and think in English.

 ## Keyboard
 - #### Keyboard is better than mouse